undergrad-partner-school

 Need-based

 Need-based college-administered scholarship and grant aid at Washington County Community College is available to international students.
-The total number of students (including freshmen) who were determined to have financial need came to be 269.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $1,061,126, and state $126,500.
+The total number of students (including freshmen) who were determined to have financial need was estimated to be 269.
+The amount of federal need-based scholarships/grants awarded to the students at this institution came to $1,061,126, and state $126,500.

 Campus Life